High school students open up about how lawmakers have failed them

 Adults in my life have said it’s not guns but “the self centered narcissism and babying of kids these days,” like millennials automatically think that mass murder is the answer.
 We don’t.
-It’s a matter of mental health conditions being blamed and left to get worse because no one-— sentient grave dirt (@cthuhlhu) February 17, 2018
+It’s a matter of mental health conditions being blamed and left to get worse because no one-— eyeballs hanging from the rearview like fuzzy dice (@cthuhlhu) February 17, 2018

 in power wants to do anything because mental health makes them uncomfortable.
-It’s a problem of people having access to guns 24/7, automatic machine guns available like candy, because people think the constitution intended for them to be able to murder 100s at any given moment.— sentient grave dirt (@cthuhlhu) February 17, 2018
+It’s a problem of people having access to guns 24/7, automatic machine guns available like candy, because people think the constitution intended for them to be able to murder 100s at any given moment.— eyeballs hanging from the rearview like fuzzy dice (@cthuhlhu) February 17, 2018

 Hi, hello — Millennial Mom here.
 I grew up amidst the dawning age of participation trophies and not-always-necessary ego boosts.
 I also experienced my fair share of childhood trauma, depression, and anxiety.
 I can also tell you I’ve never once felt like buying an assault rifle and committing mass murder.